 Interrogate the theme's demo site!
 Not once, not twice — but a bunch of times.
 Look at the sizes and positions of every element and know that this is the layout configured for that theme.
 Can you envision your graphics and data filling those spaces?
 This is how you choose a theme that has the visuals you want, displays your information the way you like and most importantly has the navigational structure you will need.

-Click on every page, post and drop down example to make sure the site’s structure and layout is what is required for your project.
-Keep in mind that demos are loaded up with all the possibilities and that you do not have to integrate all the features as they are displayed.
-We do have flexibility there as well.
+Click on every page, post and drop down example to make sure the site's structure and layout is what is required for your project.
+Keep in mind that demos are loaded up with all the possibilities and that you do not necessarily have to integrate all the features as they are displayed.

 Know How You Want to Organize Your Content